DanielaDikova/Final-Project/README.md

 - Registration feature
   - Verify user cn registered in the system with valid data
   - Verify user cannot register in the system with invalid data
+  - Verify the 'sign up' button text is correct

 - Login feature